wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 * ⟨E(z)⟩\_\[4,8] = 10.54
 * k_predicted = 0.530

-This matches the MIDIS cross-match observation k_obs = 0.519 ± 0.061 within 0.2σ, with no adjustable parameters.
+This matches the MIDIS cross-match observation k_obs = 0.519 ± 0.061 within 0.2σ, with no adjustable parameters (see Appendix J for detailed sensitivity analysis of the k measurement across different observational proxies and selection criteria).

 At the MIDIS bin centers (z = 4.5, 5.5, 6.5, 7.5), the model predicts k = \[0.367, 0.470, 0.582, 0.701] with mean 0.530, in excellent agreement with observations.